Rashed1354/elementor-form-date-limiter/README.md

 - Disabling Sundays.
 - Setting a 14-day date selection limit.

+# How to Use
+Add Custom Code in Elementor:

+- Navigate to Elementor -> Custom Code.
+- Create a new custom code block.
+- Paste the first script for date range and past days limitation.
+- Create another custom code block for the Sunday disabling script.
+- Set the location to "End" and ensure "Always load jQuery" is checked.

+# Verify Implementation:

+- Ensure that past dates are disabled.
+- Verify that Sundays are greyed out and non-selectable.
+- Confirm that the date selection range is limited to 14 days from today.

+# Notes
+- Ensure that the ID form-field-date_selector matches the ID used in your date picker field.
+Please use the inspect tool on your browser to ensure this.
+- Adjust the scripts as needed based on your specific setup or requirements.

 ## Code Overview

 ### 1. Date Range Limitation and Past Days Disablement